• Skip to primary navigation

 • Oxygen and feeding, if they help keep your baby comfortable

-• Limiting lab draws or other painful procedures
+• Limiting or avoiding painful tests, treatments, and procedures

-• Creating memories, including photography, footprints and handprints, locks of hair, baptism or christening, or other spiritual experience
+• Creating memories, with photos, footprints and handprints, locks of hair, or special ceremony (baptism or christening, blessing, or other spiritual experience)

 • Support to help with the feelings of grief